-We often read about high-profile cases in the news where an accused person’s bail is set at an unusually large amount.
-They may even have their passports taken away so that they cannot flee the country.
-In exceptional cases, bail may be denied and the accused may remain in jail during their trial and up until sentencing.
+We often read about high-profile cases in the news where an accused person’s bail is set at a substantial amount.
+They may even have their passports taken away so they cannot flee the country.
+In exceptional cases, bail may be denied, and the accused may remain in jail during their trial and up until sentencing.
 With that in mind, how do regular people post bail after being arrested and charged with a crime?
 What do they do if they cannot pay?

 Criminal Bond Types

 What are the different types of jail bail bonds?

 If you or a loved one need to post bail, then you should know that there are several different types of bail available, and each can be tailored to fit both the charges being faced and the accused’s financial situation.
 Each case will have its unique bond as determined by a judge at the bail hearing.
 There are five major types of bail, with some used more frequently than others.
 In all instances, the accused shows up to their court appearances and maintains contact with a judge throughout this period.
 The legal consequences could be severe if they “skip” or jump bail.